marmelab/react-admin/docs/List.md

 )
 ```

 In many cases, you'll need more than simple object manipulation.
 You'll need to *augment* your objects based on relationships.
 For instance, the export for comments should include the title of the related post - but the export only exposes a `post_id` by default.
-For that purpose, the exporter receives a `fetchRelatedRecords()` function as second parameter.
-It fetches related records using your `dataProdider` and Redux, and returns a promise.
+For that purpose, the exporter receives a `fetchRelatedRecords` function as second parameter.
+It fetches related records using your `dataProvider` and Redux, and returns a promise.

 Here is an example for a Comments exporter, fetching related Posts: